theycallmewolf/onlive/README.md

 ## onlive
-onlive, a website for booking and assist online live music concerts ( final project for react.js course module at etic_ )
+onlive, a website for booking and assist online live music concerts (final project for ReactJS module of web development course on etic_)